boraseoksoon/BSFloatListView/README.md

 }()
 ```
 <br>
-isSticky is important.
-If isSticky is true, BSFloatListView just keeps staying at CGPoint(x:0, y:0) of observedTouchView you specified regardless of which location a user tapped to use BSFloatListView within the observedTouchView frame.
-Otherwise, BSFloatListView just follows a location a user tapped within the observedTouchView frame.
+isSticky is important. <br>If isSticky is true, BSFloatListView just keeps staying at CGPoint(x:0, y:0) of observedTouchView you specified regardless of which location a user tapped to use BSFloatListView within the observedTouchView frame. <br>Otherwise, BSFloatListView just follows a location a user tapped within the observedTouchView frame.
 <br>

 <br>